gncnpk/google-maps-missing-data-finder/README.md

-# google-maps-missing-data-finder
+# google-maps-place-validator

-Scan Google Maps using the Nearby Search API for places missing data such as website, phone number, or hours.
+Scan Google Maps using the Nearby Search API and validate places for missing/invalid data such as website, phone number, hours or places with emojis in names.